 These should be carried through the airport in a single transparent re-sealable plastic bag – like a freezer bag.
 The bag itself should not carry more than 1 litre (20cm x 20cm).

 All the containers should fit comfortably and the bag should be sealed.
-Inside there should be no more than 10 containers of 100ml bringing the combined volume to no more than 1 litre.
-Plus, only one bag per person and should be carried separately for easy examination.
+Inside there should be no more than 10 containers of 100ml bringing the combined volume to no more than one litre.
+Plus, you are allowed only one bag per person and this should be carried separately for easy examination.

 Our Advice: Do you really need to carry all those toiletries in hand-luggage?
 Anything more than 100ml will be confiscated anyway.
 So, if you have checked-in luggage, pack it.
 Alternatively, buy them at the airport once you have gone through security.